 Why are Hybrid IT environments a superior solution when it comes to Service Transformation?

 It’s not that all SaaS is bad – some of it does things brilliantly – it’s just that a hybrid approach that utilises SaaS for some parts of customer service and leaves open the option for other technologies is invariably best across the board.

 Hybrid means choice and it is the only approach that can deliver service transformation because:

 - It enables you to create integrated technology platforms that can support the holistic change that you want and personalise it to your business.

-- You can pick technologies that meets your needs, not big house technology providers’.
+- You can pick technologies that meet your needs, not big house technology providers’.